Alireza-Eftekhari/DecisionTree/README.md

-# DecisionTree
+# Machine Learning Using Python - Decision Tree
-predict if a student can Graduate ON Time
+To predict if a student can graduate on time: